Menu

 What's the difference between a CST and a PLS?

-A Professional Land Surveyor (PLS) is suveyor who has a state regulated license necessary for conducting Property Surveys in Wisconsin.
+A Professional Land Surveyor (PLS) is surveyor who has a state regulated license necessary for conducting Property Surveys in Wisconsin.
 Each state has its own laws regulating the surveying profession but all require a license to perform Property Surveys.
 A licensee must understand federal and state laws affecting boundary creation and re-establishment.
 To obtain a license requires specific combination of education, experience, and examination.

 A Certified Survey Technician (CST) is a national multi-level certification offered by the National Society of Professional Surveyors (NSPS).
 It is based on demonstrated technical competency.
 It does not authorize the certificate holder to perform Property Surveys.
 Generally CST is for field and office technicians who provide support for a PLS.